Fourth set of human remains discovered at Lake Mead since May

 This is the fourth discovery of human remains at Lake Mead since May.
 The first set was found May 1 when a body was found in a barrel near Hemenway Harbor.

-Less than a week later, additional human remains were found at Callville Bay.
+Additional human remains were found at Callville Bay less than a week later.
 The third set of remains was found on July 25, when a person at Swim Beach near Boulder Beach reported human remains to the National Park Service.

 Investigators have not confirmed the identities of the remains found at Lake Mead this summer, including those found at Callville Bay.